ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

-Staging is a way of describing a cancer, such as where it is located, if or where it has spread, and if it is affecting the functions of other organs in the body.
-Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis.
+Staging is a way of describing where the cancer is located, how much the cancer has grown, and if or where it has spread.
+Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
+Knowing the stage helps the doctor recommend what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

-There are two types of staging for breast cancer.
-First, the clinical stage is based on the results of tests done before surgery, such as a physical examination, x-rays, CT scans, and MRI tests.
-Then, the pathologic stage is assigned based on information found during surgery, plus the laboratory results (pathology) of the breast tissue and any lymph nodes removed during surgery.
-In general, more importance is placed on the pathologic stage than the clinical stage.
+Staging can be clinical or pathological.
+Clinical staging is based on the results of tests done before surgery, which may include a physical examination, mammogram, ultrasound, and MRI scans.
+Pathological staging is based on the pathology results from the breast tissue and any lymph nodes removed during surgery.
+The results are usually available several days after surgery.
+In general, more importance is placed on the pathological stage than the clinical stage.

 Cancer stage grouping

-Stage IIIB: The tumor has spread to the chest wall or caused swelling or ulceration of the breast or is diagnosed as inflammatory breast cancer.
-It may or may not have spread to the lymph nodes under the arm, but it has not spread to other parts of the body (T4; N0, N1 or N2; M0).
+Stage IIIB: The inflammatory breast cancer may or may not have spread to the axillary or internal mammary lymph nodes.
+It has not spread to other parts of the body (T4; N0, N1 or N2; M0).

 Stage IIIC: The inflammatory breast cancer has spread to 10 or more axillary lymph nodes, the internal mammary lymph nodes, and/or the lymph nodes under the collarbone.
 It has not spread to other parts of the body (any T, N3, M0).